-Massachusetts top court: State can't comply with immigration detainers
+Massachusetts cannot hold immigrants so U.S. can detain them: state top court

 The American Civil Liberties Union of Massachusetts praised the decision.

-"This court decision sets an important precedent that we are a country that upholds the constitution and the rule of law," the group's executive director, Carol Rose, said in a statement.
-"At a time when the Trump administration is pushing aggressive and discriminatory immigration enforcement policies, Massachusetts is leading nationwide efforts by limiting how state and local law enforcement assist."
+"At a time when the Trump administration is pushing aggressive and discriminatory immigration enforcement policies, Massachusetts is leading nationwide efforts by limiting how state and local law enforcement assist," the group's executive director, Carol Rose, said in a statement.

-Officials for the state and ICE did not immediately respond to requests for comment.
+ICE did not immediately respond to a request for comment.

 Reporting by Scott Malone; Editing by David Gregorio and Phil Berlowitz